paradigm-city/DELEECH/README.md

 DELEECH watches users when they queue uploads, checks whether they expose a minimum number of public shares, warns users who fall below the configured threshold, tracks repeated offenses in a local SQLite database, and can automatically ban and unban repeat offenders.

+DELEECH is an extension of the Leech Detector plugin.

 This README is based on the current code in `DELEECH/__init__.py` and `DELEECH/PLUGININFO`.